DuLab-SYSU/Flu_B/README.md

 ./flu_b_ci.py was used to determine the 95% CI of simulated cases data

 All scripts with the command suffix were used to run the corresponding above scripts.

+./data includes the related dataset used in the corresponding scripts in ./code folder or the results.